OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Media_Center.md

 ### Create media form the content editor

 Media for the Media Center can also be created in the OpenOlat course or in the portfolio using the content editor.
 In the course, for example, this can be done via the course element ["Page"](../learningresources/Course_Element_Page.md).
 Go to edit mode and select "Add content".
-The option **"Select from my Media Center "** will then appear next to opther options.
+The option **"Select from my Media Center"** will then appear next to opther options.
 ![Medium auswählen aus dem Mediencenter1](assets/page_select_media_center_en.png){ class=" shadow lightbox" }

 All the same options are available here as when creating directly in the Media Center.